-3.1 The Partnership Plan is a public document and will be made available for consultation and comment by the City Council's partners.
-Views and comments received from Community Overview and Scrutiny panel (on 28 March 2013) are recognised.
+3.1 The Partnership Plan is a public document and has been made available for consultation and comment by the City Council's partners.
+It was considered by Executive on 8 April 2013 and 31 May2013.
+Views and comments received from Community Overview and Scrutiny panel (on 28 March 2013) are recognised in the document.

-4.1 It is recommended that Executive approve the Partnership Plan and recommend it for approval and adoption by Council.
+4.1 It is recommended that Full Council approve and adopt the Carlisle and Eden Community Safety Partnership Plan for 2013/14.